Characterization and Learning of Causal Graphs with Latent Confounders and Post-treatment Selection from Interventional Data: algorithm: -FCI

-Moreover, in \textbf{Step 2.3}, $\mathcal{F}$-FCI can exploit the \textbf{Type~I} inducing nodes along inducing paths between intervened variables to disambiguate cases that CI patterns of endpoints alone cannot distinguish.
+To go beyond CI patterns and identify real structure, in \textbf{Step 2.3}, $\mathcal{F}$-FCI firstly addresses the uncertainty of $\circ\!\!\rightarrow$ by blocking selection on latent confounders via marginalized changes from two hard interventions.
+Then, \textbf{Type~I} inducing nodes along inducing paths between intervened variables are detected to disambiguate cases that CI patterns of endpoints alone cannot distinguish.
 This procedure is valid for inducing paths containing more than one non-endpoint vertex and including at least one \textbf{Type~I} inducing node.
 For example, graph (b) in Figure \ref{fig:MP} share the identical CI patterns regardless of whether a direct or indirect causal link exists between $X_1$ and $X_2$.
-By incorporating interventional data on the \textbf{Type~I} inducing node $X_3$, we can test for $\psi_3 \indep X_2 \mid S$ to determine whether a true causal relation exists.
+By utilizing changes of hard intervention on the \textbf{Type~I} inducing node $X_3$, we can test for $\psi_3 \indep X_2 \mid S$ to determine whether a true causal relation exists.
 Likewise, direct selection (Figure \ref{fig:MP}(f)) becomes identifiable under the same rationale.
 Specialized edge marks $\overset{\scalebox{1}{$\scriptstyle\blacktriangle$}}{\rightarrow}$ and $\circminus$ are established to represent the inducing paths in \cref{fig:PAG}.\looseness=-1

 By explicitly orienting edges between intervened node pairs, the core contribution of our algorithm, we subsequently apply the standard FCI orientation rules and rules of invariance to all remaining edges: those between intervened and unintervened nodes, as well as those among unintervened nodes in \textbf{Step 3}.
 The extra orientations recovered from interventional data furnish richer structural information than v-structures identified from only observational data.